Mediterranean diet, health and longevity

 The Mediterranean diet favors large amounts of fruits, vegetables, beans, whole grains, olive oil, seeds, nuts and fish.
 The diet also includes red wine (in moderation) and small amounts of dairy products and red meat.
 A comprehensive review of the scientific literature from 1966 to 2008 shows that the Mediterranean diet prolongs life and prevents heart attacks, cancer, Alzheimer’s disease and arthritis.

-Other studies looking at specific components of the diet suggests that consuming red meat and not eating fish, whole grains , seeds, nuts, lots of fruits and vegetables, and beans is associated with heart attacks, cancers, strokes, arthritis , and reduced longevity.
+Other studies looking at specific components of the diet suggest that consuming red meat and not eating fish, whole grains, seeds, nuts, lots of fruits and vegetables, and beans is associated with heart attacks, cancers, strokes, arthritis, and reduced longevity.

-Carlos Durana Ph.D., M.Ac. can be reached in his acupuncture Washington D.C., Reston, Virginia, and acupuncture Bethesda Md. practices.
+Carlos Durana Ph.D., M.Ac. can be reached in his acupuncture Washington DC, Reston VA, and Bethesda MD practices.